openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 **[mh: readers might find this opening a bit sudden, esp. if they don't know what a control point is yet]** What we've done in the previous chapter is really quite remarkable.
 We have built a rig for control points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all.
 For reasons you're about to see, Mathematicians will often shy away from the description of polynomials as a physical metaphor, so not many math books will describe this process to you this way.
 But anyone who's done even the slightest bit of design will benefit from that idea immensely.

 The reason to avoid describing polynomials to a physical being is what happens to them soon after they step away from their control points.
-Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches (true story **[mh: can't just drop something like this in and then walk away from it...I need to know]**) in order to draw it.
+Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches ([true story](http://www.andrewcerrito.com/itpblog/itp-winter-show-nyc-food-crawl/)) in order to draw it.

 **//TODO: Draw a polynomial going to infinity **